riscv-europe/summit-website/site.src/pages/conference.md

 <img src="media/img/RISC-V-London-2019-09.jpg" width=100%>

-The core of the Summit will be the three days of conferences, exhibitions and demo from Tuesday 6th until Thursday 8th.
+The core of the conference will be from Tuesday June 6th, 2023 to Thursday 8th, with a single track of keynotes, technical and industrial talks, alongside an exhibition and [posters](posters.html) showcasing the latest developments across industry and research.

 ## Schedule